avinash2196/finnie-chat/ARCHITECTURE.md

    ├─ [Portfolio Coach Agent] ◄─ Portfolio MCP Server ├─ [Strategy Agent] ◄─ Portfolio MCP Server
    └─ [Compliance Agent] ◄─ Safety Rules

+   > Data layer notes: portfolio data is accessed via the MCP abstraction.
+A database integration was considered but is currently parked; the MCP can be switched to an external provider or a DB-backed adapter later.
+This keeps agents decoupled from storage implementation.
    │
    ▼ LLM Synthesis Layer
    │